What’s your Passion #48 – Winning Transformations

 • It’s safe to say that you are what you are and where you are because of what has gone into your mind.
 You change what you are and where you are by changing what goes into your mind.” pg 103

-• Second, are far more likely, your behavior is not producing the desired results.
+• Second, and far more likely, your behavior is not producing the desired results.
 This being the case, it should be clear that you need to change behavior if you are going to get what you want.
 What might not be as obvious is the fact that before you change your behavior you must change your thinking.
 But, before you can change your thinking you must change the input into your mind.

 What Zig is teaching here is mirrored in the 4R Model from the Flow Leadership Framework and Mindset: